 After completing the trace the results will be shown, as usual, referenced to the Spindle.
 However, a previously greyed out menu item is now available.
 If you open the View menu, you will now be able to select Datum: Reference Axis.
-The display will change, when this item is selected, to show results reference axis.
+The display will change, when this item is selected, to show results the previously defined referenced to reference axis.
 A special symbol of a circle overlaid with a cross indicates the position of the reference axis in relation to the centre of the reference standard circle, which is always positioned at the centre of the chart.

 This method requires that the component is perfectly aligned to the axis of measurement i.e. square to the table.
 On some components, it is difficult or even impossible to achieve.
 In this situation, you can trace two sections of the component and the axis between the centres of these traces can be set as the reference axis.
 To do this; measure the first reference section as previously described and, from the Options menu, select Set Reference Axis.
 Then move to the second section and take a trace.
 Now select Set Upper Axis from the Options menu.
 You will be asked to enter a Reference Height.
 This is the distance (in mm.) between the first reference section and take the measurement trace.
 As previously described, the result will appear on the screen with the spindle as reference.
 Open the View menu and select Datum: Reference Axis.
 A new dialog will appear asking you to enter the measurement height.
 This is the distance (in mm.) from the first reference axis.
-This is the distance section and select Datum: Reference Axis.
-A new dialog will appear asking you to enter the measurement height.
-This is the distance (in mm.) from the first reference axis.
 If you want to change the value entered at a later stage, you can use the Options menu and select Enter Measurement Height.